CONNECT WITH me ON INSTAGRAM

 And for the LGBTQ+ travelers, Chapinero is home to the largest LGBTQ+ nightclub in Latin America, Theatron.
 Theatron is actually a maze of smaller clubs spread over 5 massive levels.
 And it welcomes several thousand LGBTQ+ partygoers every weekend.

-For those of us not interested in nightclubs or hip cafes, there’s Calle 45/Parkway, which is home to Bogota’s massive craft beer scene.
-Or a little further north you’ll find Usaquén, which was once a seperate town, but is now a smaller and more relaxed suburb within Bogota.
+For those of us not interested in nightclubs or hip cafes, there’s Calle 45 known as the Parkway, which is home to Bogota’s massive craft beer scene.
+Or, a little further north, you’ll find Usaquén.
+Which was once a separate town, but it’s now a smaller and more relaxed suburb within Bogota.

 Experiencing Bogotá’s Natural Beauty